cairo-book/cairo-book/src/ch02-02-data-types.md

 #### Integer Types

 The felt252 type is a fundamental type that serves as the basis for creating all types in the core library.
-However, it is highly recommended for programmers to use the integer types instead of the `felt252` type whenever possible, as the `integer` types come with added security features that provide extra protection against potential vulnerabilities in the code, such as overflow checks.
+However, it is highly recommended for programmers to use the integer types instead of the `felt252` type whenever possible, as the `integer` types come with added security features that provide extra protection against potential vulnerabilities in the code, such as overflow and underflow checks.
 By using these integer types, programmers can ensure that their programs are more secure and less susceptible to attacks or other security threats.
-An _integer_ is a number without a fractional component.
+An `integer` is a number without a fractional component.
 This type declaration indicates the number of bits the programmer can use to store the integer.
 Table 3-1 shows
 the built-in integer types in Cairo.
 We can use any of these variants to declare the type of an integer value.